-Security Alert: Angler EK Accounts for Over 80% of Drive-by Attacks in the Past Month
+Security Alert: Angler Exploit Responsible For 80% of Drive-by Attacks

 Cyber criminals’ favorite exploit kit is wreaking havoc across the web

 Since the Angler exploit kit surfaced in 2013, it’s evolved into a massive threat for users and companies alike.
 Angler relies on a huge and resilient infrastructure to distribute all sorts of malware, and the exploit kit operations have been quite intense for the past months.
 But this new upsurge in Angler activity shows that the exploit kit could be getting even stronger.

 High concentration of Angler EK domains in Romania

 Angler’s success in the cyber criminal community is heavily reinforced by the aggressive tactics that the exploit kit employs.
 One of these tactics is using a domain generation algorithm to engineer high-volume compromises without being detected by signature-based security products (such as traditional antivirus).